 Samarthanam Trust for the Disabled was established in the year 1997 by Founder Managing Trustee Mahantesh G Kivadasannavar along with his schoolmate and childhood friend, Late.
 Nagesh SP.
-Being visually impaired and having witnessed various challenges, the founders have together conceptualized Samarthanam during their college days.
+Being visually impaired and having witnessed various challenges, the founders together conceptualized Samarthanam during their college days.
 As days passed by their resolve to turn ideas into concrete was further encouraged and supported within their society.
-The ideas and concepts put together lead them to the making of an organization which would cater to people with visual impairment and underprivileged, by the name Samarthanam trust for the Disabled.
+The ideas and concepts put together to lead them to the making of an organization which would cater to the Persons with Disabilities, the Underserved and the Underprivileged, by the name Samarthanam trust for the Disabled.

 The founders believed that education was the basic right of every individual.
-Irrespective of status and disability, they wanted each and every individual to be receiving quality education and eventually be more independent.
+Irrespective of status and disability, they wanted each and every individual to be receiving a quality education and eventually be more independent.
 Thus, Education became one of the early initiatives of the foundation paving the way for the development of Residential Schools at Primary, Secondary, and Higher levels for Visually Impaired and the Underserved.
-The idea was to serve persons with disabilities, inclusive education was given high priority.
+The idea was to serve the Persons with Disabilities while emphasizing Inclusive Education.
 Students were also provided with scholarships aiding them to pursue their education which was the precursor of the Nonprofit's Higher Education Program.

-Two decades down the road, Samarthanam expanded and fortified to be recognized as an umbrella organization, offering services to hundreds of people with disabilities, underserved and women in distress majorly impacting the lives of persons with disabilities.
+Two decades down the road, Samarthanam expanded and fortified to be recognized as an umbrella organization, offering services to hundreds of Persons with Disabilities, the Underserved and also to Women in Distress.

-Samarthanam promotes building of an inclusive society which provides equal opportunities, without discrimination, for the development of the visually challenged, disabled and economically underprivileged.
+The NGO promotes the building of an inclusive society which provides equal opportunities, without discrimination, for the development of the visually challenged, disabled and economically underprivileged.

-Samarthanam, today, works across 15 cities implementing 7 major programmes impacting the lives of over 50000 people directly and indirectly with its services.
-The organization aims to continue expanding, serving diverse sectors and embracing many more people in need.
+The impact of Samarthanam has spread across 15 cities implementing seven major programmes transforming the lives of over 50000 people directly and indirectly with its services.
+The organization aims to continue its expansion, serving diverse sectors while embracing many people in need.

-In recognition of its services Samarthanam was felicitated with the National Award for Child Welfare (2010) by Ministry of Women & Child Development, Government of India and National Award for Child Welfare (2014) in the institution category were awarded.
-United Nations Economic and Social Council (ECOSOC) granted general Consultative Status to Samarthanam.
+In recognition of its services, Samarthanam was felicitated with the National Award for Child Welfare (2010) by Ministry of Women & Child Development, Government of India and National Award for Child Welfare (2014) in the institution category were awarded.
+And also, the United Nations Economic and Social Council (ECOSOC) granted general Consultative Status to Samarthanam in the year 2015

 Samarthanam is affiliated to the World Blind Union and Rehabilitation International.

-As Samarthanam continues to grow, along with Mahantesh’s entrepreneurial finesse, the support extended by Trustees Vasanti Savanur, Uday Kumar YB and Buse Gowda S are significant in taking the organization to new heights, escalating in area and energy.
+As Samarthanam continues to grow, along with Shri Mahantesh’s entrepreneurial finesse, the support extended by Trustees Vasanti Savanur, Uday Kumar YB, and Buse Gowda S is significant in taking the organization to new heights, escalating in area and energy.